Skip to main content

 Reproduction

-Polar bear cubs are blind and deaf at birth.
-They only weigh 14 to 31 ounces (400-900 grams).
-Due to the high-fat breast milk, however, they already weigh 22 to 33 pounds (10-15 kg) after two months.
-At this point, the young animals are allowed outside for the first time.
-They continue to nurse until they are 2.5 years old.
-During this time, their mother also teaches them how to hunt.
+After mating, it takes around eight months for the cubs to be born.
+About a month before giving birth, the female polar bear digs a cave in which she gives birth to two to four cubs.
+They're blind and deaf when they're born and they only weigh 14-30 ounces (400-900 grams).
+Thanks to the high-fat mother's milk, they weigh 22-33 pounds (10-15 kg) after just two months.
+At this point the young animals are allowed outside for the first time.
+The mother continues to nurse them until they're 2.5 years old.
+During this time, the mother also teaches them how to hunt.

 Fun Facts